 If you have poor credit, you will not be eligible for those great low rates that the dealer is advertising.
 You may be able to get a better rate by shopping around at your local bank or credit union.
 If your credit is spotty, there are often other loan options.

 There are three places to obtain financing.

 BOTTOM LINE: Cash is the bottom line.
-The best way to save money on a new car is to have as much cash as possible at the point of purchase.
+The best way to save money on a new car is to have as much cash as possible at the time of purchase.
 The more cash you can pony up front will trim down your monthly payments as well as the interest you will pay over the duration of your loan/lease.
 Saving is the name of the game.
-If you save your cash for a big down payment, you will be saving money in interest, while having lower monthly payments.
+If you save your cash for a big down payment, you will be saving money in interest over the term of your loan, while having lower monthly payments as well.